Kickboxing match in Bangkok leads to spike in infections

 But even as Prime Minister Prayuth Chan-ocha this past week announced measures to fight the spread of COVID-19 — including postponing a major three-day holiday, shutting down schools and allowing provincial governors to close any gathering spaces — he insisted the country was not going into shutdown.

-He told his countrymen the crisis had not yet reached Phase 3, a pandemic that would be triggered by significant domestic transmission of the virus.
+He told his countrymen the crisis had not yet reached Phase 3, an epidemic that would be triggered by significant domestic transmission of the virus.
 How that would be determined is hard to judge, especially because Prayuth’s government has been criticized for a lack of transparency and consistency in releasing information.

 Even a crackdown implemented this week on arrivals sends a mixed message.
 Instead of banning international flights, as several nations have done, foreign visitors must have health certificates affirming they are free of the virus.
 The requirement is impractical, because in many if not most countries, it’s hard to even get tested without showing symptoms of the illness.